psannielee/blog/_posts/2019-07-30-what-5-democratic-candidates-websites-can-tell-you.md

 the "not the billionaires" statement is Bernie's thing, it fits well into who he is.

 **The Verdict:** Bernie's website feels a lot more modern than Joe Biden's.
 It's very direct and gets to the point, and it's clear that the people behind Bernie's website are more in touch with current tech trends.
-Usability is super easy and I know how to get the information I need quickly.
+Usability is super easy and I knew how to get the information I needed quickly.
 It's simple, yet elegant and gets the job done.

 ## Call-to-Action Overload:
 ### Elizabeth Warren

-Googling candidates and finding their websites is an adventure.
-With Elizabeth Warren, when searching on my phone, her website is the second hit after her Wikipedia entry.
+Googling candidates and finding their websites was an adventure.
+With Elizabeth Warren, when searching on my phone, her website was the second hit after her Wikipedia entry.
-I immediately see that her website has a slash in it, and all I can see is "/pocah," which has me immediately confused and thinking it could be another troll.
-Instead, I am led to [this page](https://elizabethwarren.com/pocahontas){:target="_blank"}, which is from her official campaign, and it tells how the domain owner of
+I immediately saw that her website has a slash in it, and all I could see was "/pocah," which had me immediately confused and thinking it could be another troll.
+Instead, I was led to [this page](https://elizabethwarren.com/pocahontas){:target="_blank"}, which is from her official campaign, and it tells how the domain owner of
 Pocahontas.com redirected their site to the campaign website (I was half right that it had to do with trolling.
 For non-US people that aren't familiar with why this would happen, our idiot-in-chief nicknamed Warren "Pocahontas" after some controversy that she claimed to have Native American heritage).
 The page urges the domain owner to redirect to the National Indigenous Women's Resource Center instead and goes on to detail the real story of Pocahontas, explaining that "violence continues to devastate Native communities."